 Ask what people are bringing (about a week in advance)

 You don't need to have the specifics, but knowing the types of cookies or treats that are coming will help you ensure there will be a variety for people to take home.

 Ask guests to bring samples of the treats

-In addition to the amount of cookies required for the exchange, ask your guests to bring a few samples, or smaller versions of the cookie they brought.
+In addition to the number of cookies required for the exchange, ask your guests to bring a few samples or smaller versions of the cookie they brought.
 Set this number according to # of guests attending.
 This will allow everyone to have a treat at the party and also try the cookies they will be taking home.